upstars-global/cloudflare-domain-expiration-exporter/README.md

 Metrics are accessible at `http://localhost:8080/metrics`.

+## Checker

+Checker interval was set to 1 hour.

+Also checker will retry to get the domain expiration date 3 times if it fails.

 ## Set manual expiration

 You can set the expiration date manually by setting domain expirations in file `manual_expiration.yaml`.